 - Unresolved Sexual Tension: Harry points out that Draco and Ron's rivalry looks suspiciously like "UST" (Hermione finds it hilarious, whereas the acronym goes right over Ron's head).
 He later thinks Hermione and Ron's relationship clearly falls under this as well.

 - Vitriolic Best Buds: Draco and Harry.
 See the entry for The Rival above.

 - Wham Line: When Harry realizes what caused Sirus to escape early.He knew what had happened now, why things had changed.
 Sirius had also fallen through the Veil.

 - A Wizard Did It: A couple times, when someone asks how Harry knows something, he says it's "Magic" and refuses to elaborate.

 - World of Snark: Unsurprisingly, given the source material.
 Harry, of course, gets to do it the most, but most of the characters, even background ones, get a few snarky lines.
 A special mention should probably go to Neville, given how a few changes in his first scenes make a huge difference between his canon self and what he is like in the fanfic.

-- Worth It: In a rare serious example, Harry has to tell himself that it's worth it to be obnoxious to Voldemort even when he's being hit by yet another Cruciatus curse.
+- In a rare serious example in Chapter 48, Harry has to tell himself that it's worth it to be obnoxious to Voldemort even when he's being hit by yet another Cruciatus.